perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 own [update](https://news.perlfoundation.org/post/perl.com-registry-attack)
 instead of using our prepared statement.
 And even though it was brief, the link to the Perl NOC blog was broken for several days.
 Don't take unnecessary risks.

+And, it always helps to have friends and good relationships with the people who are able to help.
+The people at Network Solutions and Key Systems were very helpful in the recovery, as were several other people who help keep the internet working.
+I wish I could give them direct credit, but I'm sure they'd rather do their work quietly.

 ## Where we are now